skladany/react-madness/README.md

 ## Todo

-- Figure out better way to represent bracket state such that you don't need to rely on 'eval' to traverse the path
+- Move state _down_ to lowest level required.
+Only Matchup needs to know the seeds and winner, but left up winner (and eventually round winner)

 ## Known Bugs